 Working seamlessly across a range of mediums Tschabalala Self’s paintings, collages, sculptures, sound works, and installations, are constructed from a family of fantastic players; bold, funny, highly stylised individuals populate her world, some stepping directly off the streets of Harlem where Self grew up, others inspired by other artist’s works and cultural references, the rest developed more abstractedly from imagination.
 Commissioned by Performa, Self is set to present her first live performance, an intimate play about a couple, from 22-24 October 2021 at Jackie Robinson Park in Harlem.
 Taking place on a stage designed by Self, four actors will perform scenes of dialogue written by the artist, utilising humour and sincerity in a text that ranges from literal to nonsensical, to explore domesticity and gender.
-Alongside the sculpture-esque stage, Self has designed costumes in close collaboration with UGG, utilising rich textures such as leather, suede, and fur.
+Alongside the sculpture-esque stage, Self has designed shoes and jackets in close collaboration with UGG, utilising rich textures such as leather, suede, and fur.
 To learn more about the anticipated performance work, Something Curated spoke with Self.

 Something Curated: Can you tell us more about the first live performance you have planned for Performa this year?